 Interestingly, there is no mention here of the divorce procedure set up by Ezra, only of the steps taken by Nehemiah to limit the spread of intermarriage.

-Neh 13:28 One of the sons of Joiada son of Eliashib the high priest was son-in-law to Sanballat the Horonite.
-And I drove him away from me.
+13:28 Now one of the sons of Joiada son of Eliashib the high priest was a son-in-law of Sanballat the Horonite.
+So I banished him from my sight.

 Nehemiah’s arch-enemy Sanballat had penetrated even further than Tobiah.
 His daughter had married one of the high priest’s sons.